Fun things to do near Gansbaai

 Marvel at big cats

 Panthera Africa is one of the few true big cat sanctuaries in South Africa.
+A visit here is an unforgettable local activity.
 There is no petting of cheetahs, cuddling cubs or walking lions on leads here.
 The approach is to simulate the wild environment as much as possible within realistic limits.

 The animals at Panthera were all raised in captivity and will never be able to be released into the wild again.
 However, the sanctuary provides them with a home that comes as close to a natural environment as possible within the realms of their reality.
 Not even staff members are allowed into the enclosures with the animals.
 Food is thrown over the fences and cleaning only commences once resident felines have been redirected to an alternative enclosure.